The True End Time Church of Jesus Christ

 A vision of one Church for one World; a desire to share in a common life with all Christian people; and a commitment to seeking the full visible unity of the Church

 The restoration of unity among all Christians was one of the principal concerns of the Second Vatican Council (1962-65).
 Note that the word ‘ecumenical’ literally means ‘the inhabited earth’ or ‘the whole world’, so here we have the birth of a World Church.

 Clearly, the Ecumenical Movement will eventually absorb ‘Institutionalized Christianity’, as found in the mainstream Protestant churches.
 So where is the true church of Christ?

-The true church will be persecuted (2 Tim 3.12).
-But even in poverty and persecution Jesus sees it as 'rich' (Rev 2.9).
-Jesus sees faithfulness even to martyrdom as leading to 'the crown of life’ (Rev 2:10).
-Christians are being persecuted worldwide, and some 176,000 Christians were martyred in 2008-2009.
-[The Voice of the Martyrs], and today over 200 million Christians are being persecuted.
+The true church will be persecuted (2 Tim 3:12).
+But even in poverty and persecution Jesus sees it as ‘rich’ (Rev 2:9).
+Jesus sees faithfulness even to martyrdom as leading to ‘the crown of life’ (Rev 2:10).
+Christians are being butchered across the world.
+Some 176,000 Christians were martyred in 2008-2009 [The Voice of the Martyrs], and today over 200 million Christians are being persecuted.

 An ‘Institutionalized Church’ is one that exists independent of its members.
 It is the traditionally accepted form of church in Western culture since the Reformation.
 It is organized religion that meets in the weekly worship service.
 Clearly, there are true followers of Christ in such churches.
 But, as discussed, this form of church will eventually be absorbed by the Ecumenical Movement into an apostate World Church.
 In contrast, a non-institutionalized church is simply an ordered assembly of its individual members, much like the Acts 2 church.
 Today we might identify this in the house churches and in the underground church.
 Will these be the true end-time churches of Christ – churches that reflect the characteristics of Smyrna and Philadelphia?